 How do you get trichomoniasis, and how easily does it spread?
-In the case of sexual contact, this parasite travels easily through sexual fluids—including semen, pre-ejaculate, and vaginal fluid.
+In the case of sexual contact, Trichomonas vaginalis parasites travel easily through sexual fluids—including semen, pre-ejaculate, and vaginal fluid.

-Part of what makes trichomoniasis so easy to spread is that it often does not present any noticeable symptoms in an infected person.
-Estimates suggest that roughly 7 out of 10 people who have trichomoniasis show no signs or symptoms of the infection (in other words, they are asymptomatic).
+Part of what makes a Trichomonas vaginalis infection easy to spread is that it often does not present any noticeable trichomoniasis symptoms in an infected person.
+Estimates suggest that roughly 7 out of 10 people who have trichomoniasis show no signs or symptoms of this sexually transmitted infection (in other words, they are asymptomatic).
 Others with a trich infection have symptoms that are so mild that the symptoms are often ignored or mistaken for other conditions.

 Any symptoms that do manifest in an infected person usually become noticeable between 5 and 28 days following the start of the infection.
 While trichomoniasis symptoms can occur in people of any biological sex, one of the most common symptoms is vaginitis, which refers to vaginal inflammation characterized by itching, burning, and general discomfort.
 Other possible symptoms include: